-Internet searches for Bitcoin, cryptocurrencies and crypto prices skyrocketed.
+When Bitcoin’s price exploded in late 2017, so did the interest of the general public in cryptocurrencies.
+Internet searches for Bitcoin, cryptocurrencies, and crypto prices skyrocketed.
 Many people weren’t able to resist the fear of missing out on the massive gains the early adopters were experiencing as crypto prices rose quickly.
 When the inevitable correction came and crypto prices fell, those who bought towards the end of the bull run immediately saw the value of their holdings halved.
 Despair and anguish followed, but the enthusiasm of the crypto community hasn’t faltered.

-Vertiginous rises and unexpected dives in the price of cryptocurrencies are relatively common in this field.
+Steep rises and unexpected dives in the price of cryptocurrencies are relatively common.
 As the market stabilises, the volatility has slowly decreased, but irrationality will always be part of the trading game.

 In this article, we’ll analyse the different factors that affect a cryptocurrency price.